Shannon Stewart (baseball): Oakland Athletics

-Second stint with Blue Jays
+Toronto Blue Jays (second stint)

 The Toronto Blue Jays signed Stewart to a minor league deal on February 24, 2008, and gave their former first-round pick an invitation to spring training.
 Stewart ended up being chosen by the Jays to take over left field in a platoon with Matt Stairs, over fan favorite Reed Johnson who was released by the team.
 On March 30, the Blue Jays purchased Stewart's contract from Triple-A Syracuse.
 He was released by the Blue Jays on August 11.

 Injuries

 After his stellar 2003 season, Stewart suffered from plantar fasciitis problems in both feet, limiting him to 92 games in 2004 and only 44 in 2006.
 While playing football in high school, Stewart suffered an injury to his shoulder, thus weakening his throwing ability.
 Because his arm is not as strong as it once was, he has sometimes been considered a liability in the field; opposing base runners frequently take bases they might not take if another fielder were playing his position.